t1ww/SE65-Senior-project/README.md

-# SE65-Senior-project
+# Code-practice-project
-CAMT SE65 `senior project` for my group
+~~CAMT SE65 `senior project` for my group~~ clarification, this was a work project which is expanded to our senior projects (2 different groups)

 Members: